New: The Marginpar Recipe

 Marginpar has been around since 1988 and is an established name within the floriculture world.
 As a large grower of products such as Eryngium, Astrantia, Solidago and Clematis for example.
 But also for many special, smaller product groups such as Jatropha, Scabiosa and Astilbe.

 We are proud of our flowers, our methods and our people.
 In a series of interviews we give you a look inside Marginpar's kitchen.
-First: Rob Koning (50), Managing Director since 1999.
+First: Rob Koning (50), managing director since 1999 and co-CEO since 2022.
 He guides us through the past, the present and his dreams for the future.

 Where it all began: